alleyinteractive/fm-overlays/README.md

 Requires [Fieldmanager](https://github.com/alleyinteractive/wordpress-fieldmanager) to be installed and activated.

+### Overlay Types
+fm-overlays currently supports two types of content; either a single **Image** or the contents of the **WYSIWYG editor**.

+### Overlay Priority
+Each overlay has a display priority.
+Use the `menu_order` attribute to set an overlay's priority.
+The larger the `menu_order` the higher the display priority.
+If no priorities have been set then *post date* is used instead.

 ### Cookies

 FM-Overlays use cookies in order to control how frequently they appear for the user.
 Currently the cookie expiration time is set to expire after 20 hours.